julienherrero/awesome-list/README.md

 - [swapnil-musale/JetJoke](https://github.com/swapnil-musale/JetJoke) - JetJoke App build using Jetpack Compose by following Clean + MVVM Architecture and with other Android Modern Architecture Component.
 - [swapnil-musale/KDeviceInfo](https://github.com/swapnil-musale/KDeviceInfo) - Multiplatform Library for accessing DeviceInfo
 - [swvl/linta](https://github.com/swvl/linta) - A set of useful lint checks to keep the Android app follow a solid design system
+- [taewooyo/shaker](https://github.com/taewooyo/shaker) - 👋 Modifier's optimally created rotation, translation, and zoom animations are fully customizable for Android.
+Only Jetpack Compose is supported. 🫨
 - [tasomaniac/DevWidget](https://github.com/tasomaniac/DevWidget) - Android app widget for developers to control their apps quickly
 - [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
 - [tfaki/CountryCP](https://github.com/tfaki/CountryCP) - Customize your country text field for Jetpack Compose